overflyer87/custom-cross-lfs-nosystemd-x86_64/README.md

 RACU - Run as the CLFS-user (the special, under-priviledged user on your host distro to build the temporary system)

 ### Major pain points I could need help with

+* The multilib capability of Python is just utterly ridiculous.
+3.6 works a little better than 2.7.
+They both sometimes work and sometimes don't.
+The very common dependy of linux packages nowadays is sad.
+I never noticed that until I did this project.
+Please keep coding in C, C++, C# or Java, please developers.
+The abstraction layers caused by script and web languages have nothing to do in an operating system /rant :-D